 According to Allied Market Research, the global machine vision market, valued at $10.6 billion in 2015, is going to reach $18.7 billion by 2022, growing at a CAGR of 8.7%.
 The reason behind such rapid growth is the introduction of cutting-edge sensors, recent advances in the digital sphere and high demand for automation in the industrial segment.

-Gartner reports that machine vision-based applications will be the game changer across many industries.
+Gartner reports that machine vision-based applications will be a game- changer across many industries.

 Today, Computer Vision and Machine Vision are recognized as belonging to the range of the most prominent modern technologies.
 Although the boundaries between them are often blurred, they are not the same.